shrinu-kushagra/practice/README.md

-# TestRun
+# Practice01
-This is for practice
+This is for my personal practice of commands on termux.